spookyGh0st/beatwalls/README.md

     time: true
 ```

-lets walk through the start of this example line by line
+Lets walk through the start of this example line by line

 ```# start of The Intro```